Good to know

 The lens of the snow goggles

-When the weather is grey and cloudy and maybe in heavy snow, it's a good idea to have a lighter lens - maybe with a yellow lense.
+When the weather is grey and cloudy and maybe in heavy snow, it's a good idea to have a lighter lens - maybe with a yellow tint.
 On the other hand - when the weather is light and sunny, a black, dark blue or grey lens will be the optimal choice.
 It's always a good idea to bring ski goggles with the right type of lens.

 If you want optimal conditions it can be worth the while bringing two pairs of ski goggles, so you are prepared for all kinds of weather.
-Some goggles come with changeable lenses so that you can cover all your needs with just one pair of goggles - and some of the ski goggles in our product range come with a free second lens.
+Some goggles come with changeable lenses so that you can cover all your needs with just one pair of goggles - and some of the ski or snowboard goggles in our product range come with a free second lens.
 To avoid that your ski goggles get fogged up, most of the models are built from several layers together with an anti-fog material.

 The fit of the ski goggles

 The ski goggles should fit tightly on your face, without being too tight.
 All the snow goggles you find at SkatePro come with adjustable straps to keep the goggles in place.
 Many of the models do also have a wide panorama view, so you have a better overview of the entire skiing area.
 We also have special "over the glasses" goggles, OTG-models, that have room for your normal glasses under the ski goggles.